 INTRODUCTION: Yam is one of the staple foods for several people, used as various forms such as flour and starchy paste.
-It is locally available, is rich source of starch so tubers of Dioscorea ensures rural food security.
-Tubers produced from Dioscorea alata, D. bulbifera, D. caryensis, D. dumetorum, D. esculenta, D. hispida, D. opposita, D. rotundata and D. trifida serving as food stuff for the people in the Far East 1.
+It is locally available, is a rich source of starch, so tubers of Dioscorea ensures rural food security.
+Tubers produced from Dioscorea alata, D. bulbifera, D. caryensis, D. dumetorum, D. esculenta, D. hispida, D. opposita, D. rotundata and D. trifida are serving as foodstuff for the people in the Far East 1.

-MATERIALS AND METHODS: According to Benthem and Hookers classification, Dioscorea belongs to Monocotyledonae under the series Epigynae.
+MATERIALS AND METHODS: According to Benthem and Hookers classification, Dioscorea belongs to Monocotyledonae under the series Epigyne.
 Identification of different species of Dioscorea is very difficult.
-Its climbing patterns, nature of stipule, bracts, shape of tubers are main key characters for identification.
+It's climbing patterns, nature of stipule, bracts, the shape of tubers are the main key characters for identification.
 Different varieties of D. alata are set up from Wayanad.
 They are Chuvappu kachil, Ginger kachil, Neendi kachil, Thunnan kachil, Urullan kachil, Kuyikka vitthu, Quinten kachil, Kaduvakayyan kachil, Parichakodan kachil, Vazhavadakkan kachil and Kolli kachil.
 The weight of each dioscorea varies based on ecological factors; rich fertile soil produces large tubers.
-So weight of tubers is not significant character throughout the identification.
+So the weight of tubers is not a significant character throughout the identification.

-During favourable condition, ginger kachil produces tubers as much as Quinten kachil.
-So weight of the tubers is not a criterion for identification.
-So the following taxonomic characters are used for identification; Climbing plants with a fleshy tuberous root stock, Leaves are opposite or alternate with reticulate leaves, Flowers regular, small and minute, usually unisexual flowers with inferior ovary, perianth tubular, male flower -stamens 3 or 6, trimerous, female flower - 3 or 6 staminodes, trimerous, ovary inferior, fruit berry or valved capsule.
+During the favorable condition, ginger kachil produces tubers as much as Quinten kachil.
+So the weight of the tubers is not a criterion for identification.
+So the following taxonomic characters are used for identification; Climbing plants with a fleshy tuberous rootstock, Leaves are opposite or alternate with reticulate leaves, Flowers regular, small and minute, usually unisexual flowers with inferior ovary, perianth tubular, male flower -stamens 3 or 6, trimerous, female flower - 3 or 6 staminodes, trimerous, ovary inferior, fruit berry or valved capsule.
 The morphology of tubers has a great role in identification.

-Fresh plants of Dioscorea alata (three varieties Ginger kachil, Red kachil and Neendi kachil) were collected from various parts of northern Kerala.
-Transverse section of five different plants of same variety is used for the study.
-Sections were made using sharp blade from the fresh material.
-Climber is cut into serial sections, washed in double distilled water.
+Fresh plants of Dioscorea alata (three varieties Ginger kachil, Red kachil, and Neendi kachil) were collected from various parts of northern Kerala.
+Transverse section of five different plants of the same variety is used for the study.
+Sections were made using a sharp blade from the fresh material.
+The climber is cut into serial sections, washed in double distilled water.
 Next step is staining, is done with the help of saffranin.
-Place a drop of glycerin on a specimen in order to avoid dehydration.
-Then pass a clean cover slip through spirit lamp flame and then place on the drop of glycerine.
-The stained sections were observed under Leica M 80 Stereo microscope.
+Place a drop of glycerin on a specimen to avoid dehydration.
+Then pass a clean coverslip through spirit lamp flame and then place on the drop of glycerine.
+The stained sections were observed under a Leica M 80 Stereo microscope.

 RESULTS AND DISCUSSION: Transverse section of the three varieties is circular in outline.
-In Ginger kachil, TS of stem is circular with two wings (Fig. 1A & B).
-Where as in Red kachil and Neendi kachil TS of stem is 3 angular and 4 angular respectively (Fig. 1C & Fig. E).
-The cuticle is generally thin in nature.
+In Ginger kachil, TS of the stem is circular with two wings (Fig. 1A & B).
+Whereas in Red kachil and Neendi kachil TS of the stem is 3 angular and 4 angular respectively (Fig. 1C & Fig. E).
+The cuticle is generally thin.
 The epidermis is made up of thin parenchymatous cells.
-Hypodermis is composed of chlorenchymatous cells.
+The hypodermis is composed of chlorenchymatous cells.
 Cortex is divided into two; outer cortex sclerenchymatous and inner cortex parenchymatous.
 Vascular bundles of the stem are arranged in two concentric circles.
-Outer and inner ring is composed of two metaxylem elements with phloem.
+The outer and inner ring is composed of two metaxylem elements with phloem.
 The number of vascular bundle varies from varieties to variety (Fig. 1A, C & E).

 The structure and position of raphides are different in each variety.
 In D. alata, (Ginger kachil) raphides are only seen in pith along the parenchymatous wall (Fig. 1A & B).
 Rahides are found along the cortex in D. alata (Red kachil) in the form of vertical needle like structure.
 In Red kachil, raphides are not observed in pith (Fig. 1C & D).
 In D. alata Neendi kachil, raphides are found along the cortex as well as pith.
 Two different types of raphides are observed in this variety, vertical form in pith and clumped form in cortex (Fig. 1E & F).
 Among the three varieties of Dioscorea alata, the quantity of raphides is more in D. alata var.
 Neendi kachil.